Kinene1/Grape-Tile-Amplicon-Scheme/README.md

 ### Step 2:
-Initial InterArtic,  open the interactive web page and select the location of the input data (i) Enter the base file path where your input data is located (ii) Enter the base file path where your sample-barcode CSV files are located.
+Initial InterArtic,  open the interactive web page and select the location of the input data (i).
+Enter the base file path where your input data is located (ii).
+Enter the base file path where your sample-barcode CSV files are located.
-(iii) Click confirm.
+(iii).
+Click confirm.
-(iV) click add a job
+(iV). click add a job

 ## Step 3:
 You will now see a page tittle with **Prepare your InterARTIC job** .
 Let put in the required job parameters.
-(a)
+(a).